Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Discussion and perspectives

-``Linear types'', on the other hand, promised to let us manipulate resources as first-class values (see~\cite{Baker94,Baker95} among others).
-However, extensive practical experiments with linear types stumbled on the problematic interaction of linearity with error handling, another important aspect with resources that are acquired in a program.
-For instance, Cyclone permitted resource leaks in the name of \emph{``flexibility and usability''}~\cite[§3.5]{Swamy2006} (necessitating back-up collection mechanisms), whereas Tov and Pucella mentioned the issue of combining linearity and control effects as a motivation for their practical linear type system to be affine (and thus not meant to represent resources as first-class values)~\cite{Tov11,Tov2012}.
-Tov and Pucella~\cite{Tov11Exn} proposed separately a system that offers both linearity and control effects (\emph{e.g.}\ \emph{checked exceptions}) with an elaborate type-and-effect system that enforces a mutual exclusion principle matching the one described by the notion of strength \ref{eq:strength-relative} relative to an affine resource modality (explained in \cref{sec:intro}).
-However, we did not find results regarding the usability of such a system in the literature.
-Lastly, affine session types~\cite{Mostrous2018} do mix linearity and exceptions in our sense.
-They guarantee a safety property after an exception (cancellation) by propagating cancellation across communication channels.
+``Linear types,'' on the other hand, promised to let us manipulate resources as first-class values (see~\cite{Baker94,Baker95} among others).
+However, extensive practical experiments with linear types stumbled (among other) on the problematic interaction of linearity with error handling, another important aspect with resources that are acquired in a program.
+For instance, Cyclone, a source of inspiration for the Rust language, permitted resource leaks in the name of \emph{``flexibility and usability''}~\cite[§3.5]{Swamy2006} (necessitating back-up collection mechanisms).
+The practical experiment of Tov and Pucella~\cite{Tov11,Tov2012}, another milestone in exploring practical aspects of linear type systems, also mentioned the issue of combining linearity and control effects, which became the motivation for their \emph{``practical''} linear type system to be affine.